xbeat/Machine-Learning/README.md

 Introduction to POSE (Positional Skip-wisE) Technique

 POSE is an innovative approach in natural language processing that enhances the efficiency of transformer models.
 It reduces computational complexity by selectively attending to certain positions in the input sequence, allowing for faster processing of long sequences.

+## Explaining Back Propagation with Python

+Introduction to Back Propagation

+Back propagation is a fundamental algorithm in training neural networks.
+It's the backbone of how these networks learn from data, adjusting their weights to minimize errors and improve predictions.
+This slideshow will explore the mathematics behind back propagation and demonstrate its implementation using Python.

 ## Mathematical Definitions in Data Science